doctrine/mongodb-odm/en/tutorials/getting-started.rst

 domain model in a non-interfering way.
 Non-relational or no-sql databases like MongoDB give you flexibility of building data store around your object model and not vise versa.
-You can read more on the initial configuration and setup in `Introduction to MongoDB Object Document Mapper`_.
-This section will give you a basic overview of what could be accomplished using Doctrine2 ODM.
+You can read more on the initial configuration and setup in :doc:`Introduction to MongoDB Object Document Mapper <../reference/introduction>`.
+This section will give you a basic overview of what could be accomplished using Doctrine MongoDB ODM.

 Example Model: Simple Blog
 --------------------------